St. Nikolaus, Mariahilf, Hötting and Mühlau

 Things to know about Hötting

-Hötting was a separate village until it was incorporated in 1938.
-The boundary stone from the 18th century opposite Riedgasse 49 still stands in its place today as a listed building.
-With 8000 inhabitants, Hötting was one of the largest communities in Tyrol in the 20th century.
-The Allerheiligenhöfe and the Galgenbühel, next to the Köpflplatz at the eastern entrance to the city in St. Nikolaus, another execution site from days gone by, marked the western end of the community.
-Successful craft businesses were the reason for the self-confidence with which Höttinger confronted the city of Innsbruck.
-Economically, the village was on a par with the town for a long time.
-In the early 16th century, there was already a bathhouse in Hötting.
-It was only with the development of the new district of Saggen and the incorporation of Pradl and Wilten that Innsbruck finally overtook its often noisy neighbour from above.
-The people of Hötting were always regarded as wild fellows.
-Höttinger children were considered bad company for Innsbruck's offspring.
+The big brother of the Koatlackn, one level higher, was for a long time not part of Innsbruck.
+Until its incorporation in 1938, Hötting was an independent village.
+The boundary stone from the 18th century opposite Riedgasse 49 remains in its original place as a protected monument.
+With 8,000 inhabitants, Hötting was one of the largest municipalities in Tyrol in the 20th century.
+The Allerheiligenhöfe and the execution site Galgenbühel marked the western end of the community.
+Mining and large farms were the foundations of the self‑confidence with which the people of Hötting faced the city of Innsbruck.
+Economically, the village was long on equal footing with the city.
+As early as the early 16th century, Hötting had a bathhouse.
+Only with the development of the new district Saggen and the incorporation of Pradl and Wilten did Innsbruck finally overtake its often loud neighbor above.
+The people of Hötting had a reputation for being wild fellows.
+Hötting children were considered bad influence for the children of Innsbruck.
 In 1923, the newspaper reported:

 "Recently, two pistols were taken from a 14-year-old boy in Schneeburggasse, with which he had allegedly amused himself by shooting sparrows.
 Shortly before, the dog of the tradesman Inwinkel had been shot in the square.
 The bullet penetrated the animal's head.
 As many children were playing in the square, it was fortunate that the shooting did not cause any major damage.
 The case is likely to have legal repercussions."

-During industrialisation, workers from factories such as the Rauchmühle also settled in the village of Hötting.
-In contrast to the city with its employees in trade and administration, university professors, doctors and lawyers, craftsmen, gunsmiths, farmers and workers from the mine under the Hungerburg have always lived here.
-In the politically radical and heated climate of the interwar period, the village above Innsbruck was known as "Red Hötting".
-The Höttinger Saalschlacht of 1932, which enjoyed a legendary reputation in Innsbruck, also contributed to the neighbourhood's reputation as a hotbed of violence.
+Unlike the city, with its employees in trade and administration, university professors, doctors, and lawyers, Hötting had always been home to craftsmen, gunsmiths, farmers, and workers from the mine beneath the Hungerburg or from the Rauchmühle.
+In the politically radical and heated atmosphere of the interwar period, the village above Innsbruck was known as "Red Hötting."
+The Höttinger Saalschlacht of 1932, legendary in Innsbruck, also contributed to the district’s reputation as rough terrain.
+Hötting has preserved a certain uniqueness to this day, even though the once rugged village is now among the most expensive residential areas of the city.

 Things to know about Mühlau

-The western part of Mühlau along Holzgasse and Richardsweg is home to some of Innsbruck's most beautiful farmhouses and villas.
-Elevated above the town, the lesser nobility had a series of residences built, which were later adopted by the upper middle classes.
-Perhaps the most beautiful example of this is the mansion renovated in 1904.
-Residence Sonnenheim on Richardsweg.
-The striking Tyrolean-style villa still resembles a castle thanks to its tower.
-The façades feature paintings by the famous Pradl painter Raphael Thaler.
+The Badehaus Mühlau at Anton-Rauch-Straße 30 is today a beautiful residential building that has preserved its 19th‑century architectural character.
+The 20th century brought the village not only the loss of independence; tourism and industry also began to move away.
+The western part of Mühlau along Holzgasse and Richardsweg is still home to some of Innsbruck’s most beautiful farmhouses and villas.
+High above the city, the lesser nobility erected numerous manor houses that were later eagerly adopted by the upper middle class.
+Perhaps the finest example is the renovated Ansitz Sonnenheim, updated in 1904.
+The striking villa in Tyrolean Heimatstil still resembles a castle thanks to its tower.
+Its façades feature paintings by the renowned Pradl artist Raphael Thaler.
+Today, thanks to its sunny hillside location at the city’s edge, Mühlau is a popular residential district.

 Old & New Hötting Parish Church / Plague Cemetery